TomasHubelbauer/puppeteer-deterministic-pdf/README.md

 The PDF should remain deterministic even when renderer on different OSs because no raster data are printed so text rendering differences across platforms should not result in different vector data.

+## Considerations

+The Chromium version used by Puppeteer might make a difference, too.
+The version might be included in the PDF in the creator metadata field, but I have not checked this myself.